Blog

 Elements of a password reset email

 Password resets happen every second of every day.
 Most customers know what to expect in a change password email and are familiar with the password recovery drill.
-This isn’t the time to think out of the box or do something overly creative!
+So it’s best to stick with what works rather than be overly creative.

 The ideal password reset email should contain the following elements: